-119. For the remaining species on the treated field, EPA made a "no effect" determination using a risk assessment methodology that does not evaluate whether its registration actions meet the low ESA "may affect" threshold, but, rather, whether exposing species or habitat to a pesticide exceeds EPA's self-determined "level of concern" (LOC) and other "thresholds."
-An LOC is a term EPA created for the FIFRA context because LOC measures "adverse effects" not whether the actions "may affect" species
+129. For the remaining species on the treated field, EPA made a "no effect" determination using a risk assessment methodology that does not evaluate whether its registration actions meet the low ESA "may affect" threshold, but, rather, whether exposing species or habitat to a pesticide exceeds EPA's self-determined "level of concern" (LOC) and other "thresholds."
+An LOC is a term EPA created for the FIFRA context because LOC measures "adverse effects" not whether the actions "may affect" species or critical habitat.

-120. Using this flawed methodology, EPA knew before it registered dicamba that its list of restrictions would not completely eliminate the effects of off-site drift on species.
+dicamba that its list of restrictions would not completely eliminate the effects of off-site drift on species.
 See, e.g., EPA, Final Registration of Dicamba on Dicamba-Tolerant Cotton and Soybean 28 (Nov.
 9, 2016) (measures "reduce the likelihood of spray drift and volatilization" beyond fields); id. ("if further refinements that included more realistic exposure scenarios were conducted, these risks would likely fall below the agency's levels of concern"); EPA, Review of Benefits as Described by the Registrant of Dicamba Herbicide for Postemergence Applications to Soybean and Cotton and Addendum Review of the Resistance Management Plan as Described by the Registrant of Dicamba Herbicide for Use on Genetically Modified Soybean and Cotton 5 (March 30, 2016) (label instruction "may reduce the potential for drift to off-target sites").